bimanneha/programming_assignment/README.md

 Imagine your family owns 10 houses in Berlin.
 You are interested in some statistics concerning the houses and therefore want to sort the houses according to different criteria.

 Please implement an Angular2+ app w hich outputs three sorted lists in a visually pleasing way:

-1) a list of all the houses sorted according to their distance to your sisters home in Eberswalder Straße 55.
+1) A list of all the houses sorted according to their distance to your sisters home in Eberswalder Straße 55.
 Start with the house with the low est distance.

-2) a list of houses w hich have more then 5 rooms.
+2) A list of houses w hich have more then 5 rooms.
 Start w ith the low est number of rooms.

-3) a list of houses that you do not have all the data for.
+3) A list of houses that you do not have all the data for.
 Sort them by the street-name.

 4) Also you want to move into one of your families houses.
 Your sister lives in the house at Eberswalder Straße 55.
 You w ant to move into the house that is closest to your sisters home, but only if the house has at least 10 rooms and does not cost more than